 NASDVA appreciates the National Cemetery Administration's (NCA) collaborative partnership with States, Territories and Tribal governments.
-The Veterans Cemetery Grants Program (VCGP) complements NCA's 136 national cemeteries and is an integral part of NCA's ability to provide burial services for Veterans and their eligible family members.
-State, Territory and Tribal cemeteries expand burial access and support the NCA number one goal of "increasing access to a burial option in a National or State Veterans cemetery" and by FY2021 provide burial services to 95% of all Veterans within in a 75-mile radius of their home.
-There are currently 112 VCGP cemeteries located in 48 States, two (2) territories (Guam, Saipan), the Commonwealth of Puerto Rico and eleven (11) operational tribal cemeteries.
-In fact, these cemeteries provided over 39,000 interments in FY 2019, which is 22% of the total interments by both NCA and VCGP cemeteries.
+The Veterans Cemetery Grants Program (VCGP) complements NCA's 141 national cemeteries and is an integral part of NCA's ability to provide burial services for Veterans and their eligible family members.
+State, Territory and Tribal cemeteries expand burial access and support the NCA number one goal of "increasing access to a burial option in a National or State Veterans cemetery" and by FY 2021 provide burial services to 95% of all Veterans within in a 75-mile radius of their home.
+There are currently 115 VCGP cemeteries located in 48 States, Guam, Saipan, the Commonwealth of Puerto Rico and thirteen (13) operational tribal cemeteries.
+In fact, these cemeteries provided over 39,000 interments in FY 2019, which is approximately 22% of the total interments by both NCA and VCGP cemeteries.

-We recommend the FY 2020 construction grant program budget be increased to at least \$60M comprised of \$50M for construction and \$10M specifically designated for improvements and emergent needs in State and Tribal cemeteries.
+We recommend the FY 2021 construction grant program budget be increased to at least \$60M comprised of \$50M for construction and \$10M specifically designated for improvements and emergent needs in State and Tribal cemeteries.
 This modest increase to the \$45M budget proposal would allow funding of some new State cemeteries and upgrade projects that currently go unfunded while also allowing NCA to respond to emergent requirements.